-Yes In fossil gas In nuclear energy No.
+In fossil gas In nuclear energy X No

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures. - The proportion of total investments shown in the right-hand graph is purely indicative and may vary.
-As such, the representation of minimum Taxonomy alignment made in this graph only consists in the result of the mathematical adjustment of the left-hand graph, due to the exclusion of an indicative proportion of sovereign bonds from the numerator and from the denominator.
-In this context, the representation of minimum Taxonomy alignment is also indicative and may vary.
+- \ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures. - \\ The proportion of total investments shown in the right-hand graph is purely indicative and may vary.
+As such, the representation of minimum Taxonomy alignment made in this graph only consists in the result of the mathematical adjustment of the left-hand graph, due to the exclusion reign bonds from the numerator and from the denominator.
+In this context, the repres Taxonomy alignment is also indicative and may vary.